These 10 Secrets Will Make Your Life Better

 There’s no better place to begin a journey than the end.
 Yes, you heard me right.

-This is taking into consideration the fact that time is a loop and the beginning can be the end, depending on which direction you’re facing.
+This is taking into consideration the fact that time is a loop.
+The beginning can be the end, depending on which direction you’re facing.

 Visualizing the end ever before the journey starts makes sure you’re not on the wrong journey, needless to say being headed for the wrong destination.